koard/DukeFarm-Backend/api-specs.md

 - `temperatureDeltaC`: Degrees away from optimal range (negative = below 28°C, positive = above 32°C, 0 = optimal, null = no data)
 - `comfortRangeC`: Optimal air temperature range { min: 28, max: 32 }
 - `recommendedFeedAdjustmentPct`: Overall feed adjustment % based on current temperature
-- `averageFishWeight`: Average weight per fish in kg (NURSERY_LARGE and GROWOUT only)
+- `averageFishWeight`: Average weight per fish in kg (FATTENING and MARKET only)
-- `weightChange`: Weight change percentage vs previous period (NURSERY_LARGE and GROWOUT only)
+- `weightChange`: Weight change percentage vs previous period (FATTENING and MARKET only)
-- `pelletFoodCost`: Total pellet food cost in baht (NURSERY_LARGE and GROWOUT only)
+- `pelletFoodCost`: Total pellet food cost in baht (FATTENING and MARKET only)
-- `freshFoodCost`: Total fresh food cost in baht (NURSERY_LARGE and GROWOUT only)
+- `freshFoodCost`: Total fresh food cost in baht (FATTENING and MARKET only)
-- `monthlyFeedingData`: Array of 12 months of feeding data in kg (NURSERY_LARGE and GROWOUT only)
+- `monthlyFeedingData`: Array of 12 months of feeding data in kg (FATTENING and MARKET only)
   - `month`: Month abbreviation (Jan-Dec)
   - `value`: Total feed amount in kg